PhilStollery/phils.weblog.lol/weblog/2024/2024-06-02_12_23_bringing-audio-to-my-weblog.md

 So now you can listen to my ramblings when I think it'll be useful.
 There appears to be a limit to the number of times you can call the API in a minute, I had lots of screenshots, and they were triggering a usage limit so nothing worked.
 I guess, use with caution!

 P.S.
 Doesn't appear to be working on mobile — don't know why yet.
+Dumb error on my part I had type="audio/mp3" when my file was actually m4a.

+## GitHub to the rescue

+I think you can scrap everything I've said above if you move to GitHub and host all your files there.
+I'm doing that now for my PDFs and audio files.